 Hoshino Resorts represent several boutique hotels and we particularly favour the Hoshinoya and Kai hotels for their modern Japanese design.
 In Ise-Shima, Amanemu is a wonderful retreat overlooking Ago Bay, whilst Benesse House is the perfect base from which to explore the contemporary art island of Naoshima and beyond.

 There is symbolism behind every intricate building in Japan, old or new.
 Our architectural guide in Kyoto will take you to secluded Machiya (traditional wooden townhouses) to explain this symbolism which is often echoed in the more elaborate temples and shrines.
 We can also gain private access to Katsura, the Imperial villa in Kyoto.
-Likewise we have experts in pottery and ceramics with access to private collections and art galleries.
+Likewise, we have experts in pottery and ceramics with access to private collections and art galleries.
 All ages can enjoy decorating chopsticks with gold leaf in Kanazawa, wandering around the contemporary art island of Naoshima or learning the art of Manga and Anime in Tokyo.

 Food is often the highlight of any trip to Japan.
-Start with a visit to the famous fish market and tuna auction in Tokyo, learn the art of sushi making from a head chef, embrace the rituals of a traditional tea ceremony or partake in a Japanese whiskey or sake tasting.
+Start with a visit to the famous fish market and tuna auction in Tokyo, learn the art of sushi making from a head chef, embrace the rituals of a traditional tea ceremony or partake in a Japanese whisky or sake tasting.
 Wherever you eat, be it in a local pub in the city, a 10 course Kaiseki meal in a ryokan, a bento box on the Shinkansen or a Michelin starred restaurant in Tokyo – you will struggle to criticise the delicious fresh seasonal ingredients, beautiful presentation and immaculate service.

 Japan has over 100 active volcanoes, which are part of the Pacific Ring of Fire, varying in size, location and beauty.
 Some of the most striking include Mount Fuji in Hakone, Sakurajima off Kagoshima and Mount Aso in Kyushu where we can arrange helicopter trips over craters and adventurous treks.
 The volcanic activity naturally heats fresh springs in the countryside called onsen which are used for traditional Japanese bathing.
 Most of these indoor or outdoor onsen are located in ryokans either setup for communal bathing or with private pools in each room.

 The zen influence in Japanese gardens, which originated in China, can be seen in large parks and strolling gardens with artificial hills and lakes, as well as in chaniwa (tiny tea gardens).
 We have experts in botany on standby and can gain private access to the moss garden (Saihō-ji) in Kyoto.
-For a more low key experience, take a bicycle through the bamboo forest of Arashiyama or along the philosopher’s walk in Kyoto.
+For a more low-key experience, take a bicycle through the bamboo forest of Arashiyama or along the philosopher’s walk in Kyoto.
 The most beautiful time of year to visit Japan is during the cherry blossom season, but given the heightened prices, Autumn tends to be a more cost effective but an equally picturesque time to visit.

 Japanese etiquette is of the upmost importance in any social situation and it varies according to region, status and culture.
 In order to understand some of the traditions surrounding the creative arts, we can give our guests an insight into flower arranging, calligraphy, culinary processes and martial arts.
 We can arrange a private visit to a sumo wrestling stable, a samurai sword class or a Taiko drumming lesson, all of which have individual rituals associated with them.
 The most enigmatic of all is the tea ceremony – dress in kimono and learn from a master in a traditional tea house or Buddhist temple.